gmgowrish/FaceLandmark/README.md

   pip install opencv-python
 ```

-4. Download the pre-trained model: The shape predictor requires a pre-trained model file.
+4.Download the pre-trained model: The shape predictor requires a pre-trained model file.
 You can download the model file from the dlib website.
 As of my last knowledge update in January 2022, you could find the file here:http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2